awsdocs/aws-doc-sdk-examples/tools/cdk_app_template/README.md

 ``cdk deploy``

+The ``setup.ts`` file within this folder contains instructions for getting any custom inputs from the caller as desired and using those inputs as part of the ``cdk deploy`` command.

 To destroy the AWS CDK app, which deletes the corresponding stack from AWS CloudFormation and which in turn deletes the specified AWS resources, run the following command from within this folder:

 ``cdk destroy``